Machine Learning for Correlations of Electromagnetic Properties in Ab Initio Calculations: Introduction

 In this work, we extend the method presented in \cite{WoKno24} to the E2 moment.
 We train artificial neural networks (ANNs) to capture the observable-specific convergence pattern from fully converged NCSM calculations of few-body systems, i.e.\ $A\leq4$.
 Subsequently, these ANNs can be used to predict the converged value for heavier nuclei based on calculations in small model-spaces.
 This essentially resembles a conversion of the extrapolation problem into an interpolation problem, which is key to the success of this approach.
-As these ANNs predict the converged result in the full Hilbert space, we refer to them as full-space prediction networks (FSPNs).
-In principle, this method can be applied to every observable, however, most EM observables are not very pronounced in the few-body systems required for training.
+As these ANNs predict the solution in the full Hilbert space, we refer to them as full-space prediction networks (FSPNs).
+In principle, this method can be applied to every observable, however, most EM observables are non-existent in the few-body systems required for training.
 In fact, for the E2 moment we are limited to training data for \elem{H}{2}.

 In order to circumvent these limitations, we further propose a new ANN architecture that builds on correlations between observables.
 Instead of learning the convergence pattern we use NCSM data to capture the dependence of EM observables on energy and radius, which is specific to nucleus, interaction and state.
 In case of the E2 moment it has been shown that it strongly correlates with the radius, which is also implied by the analytical expressions of the respective operators \cite{CaFa22,CaMa24}.
-Our new approach is designed to capture these correlations in an ANN that is then used to predict a converged value of the E2 moment from the converged energy and radius.
+Our new approach is designed to capture these correlations in an ANN that is then used to predict the full-space solution of the E2 moment from FSPN predictions of energy and radius.
 We refer to those ANNs as observable transcoder networks (OTNs).
-As these OTNs solely capture the correlations between the observables, independent of a nuclear many-body model, the converged energy and radius required to predict the converged E2 moment can be obtained by any means.
+As these OTNs solely capture the correlations between the observables, independent of a nuclear many-body model, the full-space energy and radius required to predict the full-space E2 moment can be obtained by any means.
 Hence, a generalization to other methods is naturally given.

 After a detailed discussion of the model-space extrapolation we proceed to incorporate interaction uncertainties based on a Bayesian uncertainty procedure developed by the BUQEYE collaboration \cite{MeFu19} and perform a precision study of the E2 moments in selected p-shell nuclei.
 Finally, we give a brief outlook on cross-method applications.